divjotarora/specifications/source/uri-options/uri-options.rst

      - non-negative integer; 0 means no timeout
      - no timeout
      - no
+     - NOTE: This option is deprecated  in favor of `timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_

-     - Amount of time spent attempting to send or receive on a socket before timing out; note that this only applies to application operations, not SDAM
+       Amount of time spent attempting to send or receive on a socket before timing out; note that this only applies to application operations, not SDAM.

    * - ssl
      - "true" or "false"
      - same as "tls"
      - no
      - alias of "tls"; required to ensure that Atlas connection strings continue to work

+   *
+     - timeoutMS
+     - non-negative integer; 0 or unset means no timeout
+     - Defined in `Client Side Operations Timeout: timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_.
+     - no
+     - Time limit for the full execution of an operation

    * - tls
      - "true" or "false"